HossamEltarrass/BNP-ALM-Master-Model/README.md

 **Formula color conventions** — blue font for hardcoded inputs, black for formula cells, green (#006B42 / #00915A) for headers and cross-sheet references.
 The only acceptable hardcoded value is the 2024A NII actual in the NIM trend section.

 ---
+## Model Validation

+To ensure internal consistency and robustness, the model was tested across all scenarios with the following checks:

+- Balance sheet identity verified across all forecast periods (Assets = Liabilities + Equity)
+- Scenario selector tested across all 4 scenarios with full propagation through NII, EVE, LCR, NSFR, and CET1
+- Key regulatory ratios recalculated after each scenario switch to confirm stability
+- Monthly NII reconciled to annual NII within acceptable variance
+- No hardcoded values in calculation chains; all outputs are formula-driven

 ## Data Source